_______________________________

 Audrey Meadows (Actress)

-Passed Away on February 2, 1996 at Age 73 from Lung Cancer
+Passed Away at Age 73 From Lung Cancer

-* Also Iris Martin on Too Close for Comfort
+* Best Known For Playing the Housewife Alice Kramden on The Honeymooners and Iris Martin on Too Close for Comfort

 Al Lewis (Actor)